 A few years ago, only a few brands made buoyancy shorts.
 Now it seems as if every major wetsuit brand offers them.
 They are becoming a much more common sight at the pool because they are recognised as being a very effective training aid.

-Orca’s new buoyancy shorts launch in Feb 2020 and offer a number of improvements over their original neoprene shorts.
+Orca’s new buoyancy shorts offer a number of improvements over their original neoprene shorts.

 Why you should use buoyancy shorts?